 Primary sources are the keystone of authoritative content.
 They’re created by people with firsthand knowledge of something, and they provide unique perspectives that you can’t find anywhere else.
 But like any source, they aren’t infallible and need to be properly scrutinized.
 But the upside is that they can make your content come alive by adding details that stick in your readers’ minds.
 Primary sources can also help you stand out from the creators who take the path of least resistance and limit themselves to easily accessible secondary sources.
 Finally, they can help you demonstrate your expertise to Google.
 In short, using primary sources can be a win for everyone.

-this guide from the University of North Carolina at Chapel Hill or this one from Kansas State University.
+To learn more about primary sources, check out: this guide from the University of North Carolina at Chapel Hill or this one from Kansas State University.
 This database from the University of Tennessee at Knoxville includes some helpful collections of primary sources.